Acting Democratically for Climate Protection

 Click here for the online application form

-Art with Children: Gosia Hejnat
+Art with children: Gosia Hejnat

-Curator: Tom Albrecht, Co-curator: TBD
+Curator: Tom Albrecht, Co-curator: Katja Hock

 Program